-to ensure meta-population persistence and to maintain genetic variability
+to ensure the persistence of wolf populations and maintain genetic variability

-Urgent needs requiere drastic action, so we are taking the first steps of a vision for the active management of Ethiopian wolves to secure their survival.
+Urgent needs require drastic action, so we are taking the first steps of a vision for the active management of Ethiopian wolves to secure their survival.

 A conservation translocation is the intentional movement and release of an animal, with the primary objective of improving the species’ conservation status locally or globally.

 For Ethiopian wolves, this would mean moving wolves from healthy, stable packs to areas previously occupied by wolves, creating new populations or boosting existing ones.
 This will in due course increase wolf numbers and their range.
 The long-term survival of Ethiopian wolves may ultimately depend on assisted movement of animals.

 We aim to manage the Ethiopian wolf population as a metapopulation - a group of populations that are separated by space, but individual animals can move between them – as part of a long-term vision for managing the species and boosting its demographic resilience.

 Ethiopia’s National Action Plan for the Ethiopian Wolf identifies conservation translocations as a high priority action.
 This new project is a holistic, multi-phase initiative that will complement our ongoing conservation work.
 To help us create a detailed management plan for the tasks ahead, work has already begun on feasibility studies and the selection of possible sites for the first translocations.
 As well as predictive and field-based research, we are working on stakeholder engagement activities to build capacity, awareness and support for a metapopulation approach to saving the Ethiopian wolf.

 Phase 1 of the project is due to be completed in late 2020.